 BCLK[1:0] directly controls the FSB interface speed as well as the core frequency of the processor.
-As in previous generation processors, the Pentium 4 processor in the 775-land package core frequency is a multiple of the BCLK[1:0] frequency.
+As in previous generation processors, the Pentium 4 processor core frequency is a multiple of the BCLK[1:0] frequency.
 The processor bus ratio multiplier will be set at its default ratio during manufacturing.
-No user intervention is necessary, and the processor will automatically run at the speed indicated on the package.
+No user intervention is necessary; the processor will automatically run at the speed indicated on the package.

-The Pentium 4 processor in the 775-land package uses a differential clocking implementation.
-For more information on the Pentium 4 processor in the 775-land package clocking, refer to the CK410/CK410M Clock Synthesizer/Driver Specification.
+The Pentium 4 processor uses a differential clocking implementation.
+For more information on the Pentium 4 processor clocking, contact your Intel representative.